alexsmbaratti/RosalinaBot/README.md

 * Privacy Settings
   * Customize whether your friends can request your individual friend codes.
     * (The alternative is you sending your code to chat yourself.)

-### Indev
-Currently, I am working on a complete rewrite of this bot (v6.0), which will clean up the code significantly.
-This will make it significantly easier for me to add new functionality in the future.
-Below are some features planned for the update.
-* Luigi's Balloon World (Super Mario Odyssey) Code Integration
-* Super Mario Maker Code Integration
-* MongoDB Integration
-* Cleanup of commands (i.e. `r!switchCode` instead of `r!getSwitchCode` or `r!setSwitchCode`

-The code for the future update is available to view in the [`indev`](https://github.com/alexsmbaratti/RosalinaBot/tree/indev) branch.

 ## Instructions
 ### Sharing friend codes
-To share your friend code with people in your server, or just keep it handy on Discord, use either `r!setSwitchCode` or `r!set3DSCode` to store your Nintendo Switch friend code or Nintendo 3DS friend code respectively.
+To share your friend code with people in your server, or just keep it handy on Discord, use either `r!switchCode` or `r!3DSCode` to store your Nintendo Switch friend code or Nintendo 3DS friend code respectively.
 Example usage is below for both commands.

-`r!setSwitchCode SW-1234-5678-9000`
+`r!switchCode SW-1234-5678-9000`
-`r!set3DSCode 1234-5678-9000`
+`r!3DSCode 1234-5678-9000`

 Note that dashes are required and the commands are not case sensitive.
 You should receive a confirmation message if it is successful.
 By default, your friend codes are private.
 In order for others to see them, you must type `r!switchCode` or `r!3DSCode` to retrieve your friend codes.
 If you set your friend codes to public, others in a server with RosalinaBot may use `r!switchCode @[YOU]` or `r!3DSCode @[YOU]` to retrieve your friend codes.